vasuballa/vasuballa.github.io/_posts/2024-02-04-oci-webtraffic-firewall.md

 comments: true
 ---

 The default firewall features in Oracle Cloud Infrastructure (OCI) are provided using Security Lists(SL) and Network Security Groups(NSG).
 These work on Layer3 level that is they filter traffic based on to/from IP Address of the host.
 But in most cases, Customers want to block all outgoing internet traffic and open traffic only to specific URLs like yum repos, public cloud based application URLs for REST API integrations.
 Fullfilling this requirement using SL & NSG is very difficut, as IP addresses of Cloud hosted applications sometimes keep changing because of CDN usage.
-A better way to meet this requirement is to use a firewall that provides layer7 filting like Fortigate, Palo Alto etc. Oracle has their own offering in this area called OCI Network Firewall Service.
+A better way to meet this requirement is to use a firewall that provides layer7 filtering like Fortigate, Palo Alto etc. Oracle has their own offering in this area called [OCI Network Firewall Service](https://www.oracle.com/security/cloud-security/network-firewall/).
 OCI NFW costs about $2500 a month.
 Forigate and Paloalto are not much cheap either.
 Their price ranges from $500 to $1500 a month.
 This made me look for other opensource/commercial solutions that are much cheaper to deploy and use.
 Below architeture describes a solution that provides layer7 filtering while being light on your wallet.

 This solution uses [Zenarmor](https://www.zenarmor.com/zenarmor-secure-web-gateway), a Secure web gateway product from Sunny Valley Cyber Security Inc running on a ubuntu VM.
 This setup only costs abouts $50 a month.
 Here is how the architecture loks like